fastrgv/RufasCube/README.md

-# RufasCube v 4.1.0 using GLFW Thin-Binding
+# RufasCube using OpenGLAda Binding

-## Latest Revision:
+## What's new (newest at top of this list):

-**ver 4.1.0 -- 11nov17**
+**ver 3.1.0 -- 13feb18**

 * added prebuilt executables for msWindows;
-* added working build scripts for msWindows;
+* added working build script for msWindows;

-* Updated linux scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
+* Updated scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
-* Note that AdaCore 2017 works on OSX with no changes.
-* Added startup messages listing OGL profile & version;

-### See complete revision history at end of file.
+* Repaired a memory leak in utex, the OGL text writer.

+**ver 3.0.1 -- 28feb17**

+* Added mouse wheel zoom.
+* Added (n)-key [nearer] and (f)-key [further].
+* Removed OpenGLv3.3-deprecated GL-Enum value that could cause an abort.
+* Removed development-scaffolding code-fragments for cleaner exposition.
+* Updated compile scripts and checked linux version with ldd to ensure a self-contained dynamic library search.
+This means it is more likely to run on varied linux distributions without recompilation.

+**ver 3.0.0 -- 22feb17**

+* Created this new branch that uses OpenGLAda from Felix Krause.

+## what is special about this project?
+Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and GL-lettering.
+Achieves version 3.3 core profile contexts, and compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
+This project serves as a testbed for learning the complexities of modern OpenGL, GLSL and the OpenGLAda binding.

+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, and a GNAT compiler.

 ## RufasCube Game Introduction